Find answers for some of the most frequently asked questions about the Pathways to Planning programme.

 Councils

 Yes, any council in England is welcome to sign up for the Pathways to Planning programme.
 Councils are responsible for paying the salary of graduate planners, providing a range of work experience, providing mentoring and support, and covering any expenses relating to graduates’ RTPI-accredited master’s study outside of the bursary provided.
 Not all councils have additional budget for these aspects of the programme, and some councils do not have any space within their planning teams.
-For these reasons, not all councils will take part in the programme.
+For these reasons, not all councils in England will take part in the programme.

-Councils outside of England are not covered by the Government grant that funds the Pathways to Planning programme.
+Councils outside of England are not covered by the government grant that funds the Pathways to Planning programme.
 As such, councils in Wales, Northern Ireland and Scotland have to pay a fee to take part in the programme and are not eligible to receive the bursary funds.
 It is far less likely that councils within these regions will take part in the programme on this basis.

 Candidates who have passed through our assessment process will be able to indicate which councils they would prefer to interview with, and they can declare any connection they have to these councils.
 This helps us to accommodate candidates with additional needs to remain in/move to a local area (such as caring responsibilities, mortgages and long term rental agreements).
 Councils’ availability to interview candidates (in terms of days/times for interviews and also the maximum number of candidates they can accommodate) will also dictate the chances that a candidate will be able to access an interview with their preferred council.